 - Executive / Chief Administrator responsible for the affected position or department, the Director of Human Resources and the Chief Financial Officer or Controller on all actions noted in 2.5 above.

-- A Demotion, an Equity Adjustment, a Reduction in Force, a Restructuring or a Geographic Adjustment, also noted in 2.5 above, must also include the signature of the President or his designee.
+- A Demotion, an Equity Adjustment, a Reduction in Force, or a Restructuring Adjustment, also noted in 2.5 above, must also include the signature of the President or designee.